• Skip to main content

 No intervention can make a meaningful change to your muscular system in an hour.

-Quick fixes take even longer.
+Quick fixes take longer

 Whilst the thought of training your way out of injury might not be as attractive as the quick fix, bear in mind quick fixes take longer and are more expensive.